model airplanes

 I love the traffic in Vietnam – I hope Evie does too.

-Even though I’ve traveled throughout Vietnam before, and I LIVED there for a year – I’m still extremely excited to leave for Vietnam this Saturday!
-And remember, I’m the girl that hates to do the same thing twice.
+Even though I’ve traveled throughout Vietnam before, and I LIVED there for a year, I’m still extremely excited to leave for Vietnam this Saturday!
+And remember, I’m the girl who hates to do the same thing twice.
 Sure, I’m excited to get back to the delicious Pho, the exciting and chaotic traffic, the beautiful beaches, the Ca phe sua da, and the cheap shopping experiences.
 But mainly my excitement is infused by the fact that Evie is oozing excitement for this trip.

 Vietnam Itinerary